malam84/epf-dg-poc/README.md

     3. Write-Behind & Read-Through Caching

+    4. Configurtaion based Write-Behind mecahnism is used to write image files to PoatgreDB.

 Stack
     1. Spring Boot with JPA & Hibernate
     2. Infinispan (Red Hat Data Grid) for Caching